Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Base Layer

-The base layer is also sometimes known as the next-to-skin layer or first layer.
-This is most important on the highest points of the trail, like Dead Woman’s Pass, where temperatures get much colder.
+The inner shirt, also known as the base layer, is essential at the trail's highest points, such as the Dead Woman's Pass, where temperatures are much colder.

-The best first layers fit snugly to the body (reducing air pockets and flow) and consist of high wicking materials to facilitate moisture transfer.
+The best base layers fit snugly to the body (reducing air pockets and enhancing airflow) and are made from highly absorbent materials to facilitate moisture transfer.
+We recommend getting two upper layers and one lower layer for extended durability.

 Trekking Shirts